 The plans inform the work we do to deliver water for the environment.

-Department of Planning and Environment, Environment and Heritage Group will test and revise the documents over time as part of a process of continual refinement and improvement.
+Department of Climate Change, Energy, the Environment and Water will test and revise the documents over time as part of a process of continual refinement and improvement.

 Background information document